September 30, 2019

-This type of photography captures properties, with real estate images being used for commercial purposes to sell the home or workspace.
-Real estate photography is also often used in editorials.
+Real estate images are often used for commercial purposes to sell a home or workspace or to showcase a beautifully executed design in editorials.
 Interior photography and exterior photography both fit as sub-genres of this category.

-Experience with lighting techniques and optimal camera settings and gear is important for real estate photographers as indoor lighting is often not adequate enough to get effective shots.
-Especially since shots will often be used to sell the property, making the space feel warm and welcoming is critical.
+Experience with lighting techniques, optimal camera settings, and gear is important for real estate photographers as indoor lighting is often not adequate enough to get effective shots.
+When shots are used to sell a property, making the space feel warm and welcoming is critical.
 Staging scenes by decluttering spaces and ensuring rooms are presented as clean and functional, yet lived in, will also be important to achieving a quality final shot.

 For commercial spaces like offices or storefronts, the same principles can be applied.
 However, the functionality of the space for different purposes should come across in the imagery.

 Also called ocean photography, seascape photography is a subcategory of landscape photography that focuses on capturing seas and oceans.
 Sometimes other objects or subjects are in the shot, such as people in the water or on boats.
 Islands, cliffs, and other geological formations may be captured as well, alongside marine wildlife.
-Coastal photography is a niche of this type of photography.
+Coastal photography is a niche in seascape photography.

 Capturing the motion of waves is popular in this genre, as are reflections in the water of cityscapes.
 Long exposure and sunburst techniques, in which the sun’s rays can be seen in the photo, are also often employed in seascape photography.
-Golden hour and blue hour are often ideal times to shoot seascapes to avoid harsh midday sunlight reflecting off of the water.
+Golden hour and blue hour can be ideal times to shoot seascapes to avoid harsh midday sunlight reflecting off of the water.